 Camphor Gives nail polish a glossy finish, but can trigger allergic skin irritations and cause nausea, dizziness and headaches.

 OK, so none of these ingredients sound great, but equally you might think the small amount in nail polish will do you no harm.
 To be honest, maybe it won’t, but why take chances when the alternative is so much better?
-Miss Frankie healthy nail polish is proudly five-free, which means it contains none of these ingredients, and is vegan and cruelty free as well.
+Miss Frankie healthy nail polish is proudly ten-free, which means it contains none of these ingredients, and is vegan and cruelty free as well.

 What is breathable nail polish?
 So all this sounds amazing, but what actually is breathable polish?
 And what makes it bond, shine and last on nails?
 Breathable nail polish is made using a unique polymer that allows water and oxygen to pass through ensuring a healthier environment for your nails with no compromise on quality.
-The Miss Frankie formula is five-free, vegan and cruelty-free.
+The Miss Frankie formula is ten-free, vegan and cruelty-free.